HackYourFuture/JavaScript1/fundamentals/map_filter.md

 accumulator = reducerFn(accumulator, this[i], i, this);
 ```

-In the case we don't need the current loop index and the subject array in the reducer function (which is oftent the case), we can simplify this to:
+In the case we don't need the current loop index and the subject array in the reducer function (which is often the case), we can simplify this to:

 ```js
 accumulator = reducerFn(accumulator, this[i]);